 If you hate hanging a bear bag at night to protect your backpacking food and prevent a bear from visiting your tent at night, and local backcountry regulations don’t require the use of a hard sided bear canister, I recommend getting yourself an Ursack bear-proof bear bag.
 I’ve been using one since 2008 and it’s proven to be a fast, no hassle way to store my backpacking food at night without having to spend 45 minutes trying to hang it from a tree.

-As a long-time advocate of this product, I’m excited to see that the Ursack is being sold by REI since the increased exposure means that more people will learn about this excellent product.
+REI has been selling Ursacks for going on 4 years now, and the increased exposure has helped many people will learn about this excellent product.
+During that time, Ursack also increased the number of sizes and models they make, so there’s a larger selection than ever before.
 Face it.
 Most people are terrible at hanging bear bags, and an easy-to-use product like the Ursack can help reduce bear incidents if adopted en masse by backpackers and campers.

 Ursack bear-proof bear bags are made of a material called Spectra (similar to bullet-proof kevlar) that can’t be chewed or ripped open by bears.
 To use it, you put your food and smellables inside, knot it shut, walk it out from your campsite about 75 steps, and tie it directly to a tree trunk, branch, or stump so a bear can’t drag it away at night.
 There’s no need to throw a rope over a tree which is a huge time and hassle saver, especially when you get to camp near dark.